boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 1. R-visual in Power BI
 1. R-powered Custom Visual in Power BI (PNG-based)
 1. R-powered HTML-based Custom Visual in Power BI

-Of cause we could choose not to create R-visual or PNG-based custom visual and to go for HTML-based visual from the beginning, we only do it for the sake of completeness of tutorial.

 ## Chapter 1<a name="chapter-1"></a>